I've been involved with my fair share of internet start-up failures, and it's no fun all round when the venture goes belly up.

-For those starting up new Internet businesses or adding eCommerce to their product offering, however, it is not merely a case of improving customer service, the whole issue of customer relationship management needs to be reinvented.
+For those starting up a new eCommerce business or adding eCommerce to their product offering, however, it is not merely a case of improving customer service, you need to reinvent the whole issue of customer relationship management.

 We are becoming a more mobile and fluid society.
 We expect more and better service from the companies whose products we buy.
 It is no longer enough to have a token Saturday morning opening.
 Business hours are now becoming truly 24 x 7.

-The issue that faces all new start-ups and those that process a large proportion of their orders online is in creating flexible employee hours that allow the product to be supported properly and implementing systems that allow the customer contact trail to be recorded.
+The issue that faces all new start-ups and those that process a significant proportion of their orders online is in creating flexible employee hours that allow the product to be adequately supported and implementing systems that will record the customer contact trail.

-In this situation, it is indeed a case of inventing the wheel because every new start-up faces its new unique challenges and simply copying what has gone before is not possible.
+In this situation, it is a case of inventing the wheel because every new start-up faces its new unique challenges and just copying what has gone before is not possible.

-For this reason, new companies that start-up and those relying on a large amount of intellectual information held by a key nucleus of staff should insist that all communication goes through the correct channels and consider using ring-fenced systems to enforce it.
+For this reason, new companies that start-up and those relying on a significant amount of intelligence information held by a critical nucleus of staff should insist that all communication goes through the correct channels and consider using ring-fenced systems to enforce it.

 Email by its very nature is one of the worst possible communication mediums for tracking and tracing information.